-We threw out our sticky cans of pruning paint after learning that sealing tree wounds with the paint increased the risk of insect and disease infestations, and the trees healed faster without it.
+Gardeners threw out their sticky cans of pruning paint after learning that sealing tree wounds with the paint increased the risk of insect and disease infestations, and the trees healed faster without it.

 When research showed that planting new trees in deep holes, backfilled with heavily enriched, amended soil actually hindered new roots from growing into the surrounding native soil, we used less compost and manure but dug wider, shallow holes.

-Another tree-care myth the needs to be re-considered is the long-held tradition of staking all newly planted trees.
+Another tree-care myth that needs to be re-considered is the long-held tradition of staking all newly planted trees.

 Research shows that most young trees will grow into stronger specimens without staking.
 Staking limits trunk movement, and it’s this movement that triggers the tree to grow primary (elongation) and secondary (thickening) roots.